 Helen, came along in 1890 and Philip was born two

 years later.
 They lived at 150 Highland Avenue in

 Aurora, Illinois, west of Chicago.

-On December 30, 1903 Mary and Helen probably rode a
+On December 30, 1903, Mary and Helen, possibly

 train two hours into the city from Aurora.
 Edward